soundpress/RulesOfNYC/docs/c35/index.rst

    (vi) Transfers.

-      (A) Transfers of funds shall consist entirely of contributions previously raised by the transferor committee and shall not include any public funds.

-      (B) Candidates must report contemporaneously: (1) the aggregate amount of each transfer and (2) each contribution the transfer consists of (using a last-in/first out attribution), including the name and residential address of the contributor and the amount and date of the contribution.
+      (A) Candidates must report contemporaneously: (1) the aggregate amount of each transfer to an authorized committee from a committee not otherwise involved in the covered election, and, unless the transferring committee is another authorized committee of the same candidate that has filed contemporaneous disclosure statements with the Board in a timely manner, (2) each contribution the transfer consists of (using a last-in/first out attribution), including the name and residential address of the contributor and the amount and date of the contribution.

-      (C) In the case of a transfer to an authorized committee from a committee not otherwise involved in the covered election, unless the transferring committee is another authorized committee of the same candidate that has filed contemporaneous disclosure statements with the Board in a timely manner, participants must (1) report to the Board, in the same disclosure statement in which the transfer is reported, any expenditures incurred by the transferor committee in connection with raising or administering the transferred contributions, regardless of when the expenditures were incurred, and (2) upon request by the Board, disclose all expenditures made by the transferor committee during the covered election cycle for purposes other than raising or administering the transferred contributions.
-Further, candidates must submit contemporaneously the records required to be maintained pursuant to 52 RCNY § 4-01(b)(ii)(D).
+      (B) In the case of a transfer to an authorized committee from a committee not otherwise involved in the covered election, unless the transferring committee is another authorized committee of the same candidate that has filed contemporaneous disclosure statements with the Board in a timely manner, participants must (1) report to the Board, in the same disclosure statement in which the transfer is reported, any expenditures incurred by the transferor committee in connection with raising or administering the transferred contributions, regardless of when the expenditures were incurred, and (2) upon request by the Board, disclose all expenditures made by the transferor committee during the covered election cycle for purposes other than raising or administering the transferred contributions.
+Candidates must also contemporaneously submit the records required to be maintained pursuant to 52 RCNY §4-01(b)(ii)(D).

    (vii) Advances and reimbursements.